Sinfolke/ispa-parser/README.md

   Necessary:

-    Fix segmentation fail for inline tokens and rules that are only reffering to another token/rule (*)
+    Fix not correclty removed tokens when they're pointing to another token (*)

     Add inline of automatic tokens when value accessed (?)

-    Add shadow variable (e.g the array variable when qualifiers + and * are used.
+    Add shadow variable (e.g the array variable when quantifiers + and * are used.
 Use that variable when value accessed) (*)

 ### Parser syntax